Majorana CP Violation Insights from Decaying Neutrinos: Introduction

 In the past, the analytic treatment of neutrino oscillation plus decay for two or three flavor scenario relied on the assumption that the neutrino mass eigenstates and the decay eigenstates coincide~\cite{Lindner:2001fx, Abrahao:2015rba, Ghoshal:2020hyo}.
 While this could be true for specific scenarios in vacuum, in general the propagation in matter is expected to induce a mismatch between these eigenstates.
 Recently, a proper analytic treatment of neutrino oscillation plus decay for the general case and including the effects due to Earth matter has been put forth for two flavor case~\cite{Chattopadhyay:2021eba} and three flavor case~\cite{Chattopadhyay:2022ftv}.
 It may be noted that the treatment presented in~\cite{Chattopadhyay:2021eba, Chattopadhyay:2022ftv} did not incorporate the Majorana phases in the mixing matrix~\cite{ParticleDataGroup:2024cfk}.

 In the present work, we use the most general $3 \times 3$ mixing matrix, which includes the two Majorana phases~\cite{ParticleDataGroup:2024cfk} and provide a complete analytic treatment (using Cayley-Hamilton formalism~\cite{Ohlsson:1999xb, Ohlsson:2001vp}) of neutrino oscillations in matter in the presence of decay.
-Also, contrary to the widespread belief, for the two flavor case in vacuum, it was shown that Majorana phase could appear at the level of oscillation probability~\cite{Dixit:2022izn}.
-Here, for the three flavor case and taking matter effects into account, we show that the two Majorana phases could become observable and appear at the level of detection probabilities.
+Also, contrary to the widespread belief, for the two-flavor case in vacuum, it was shown that Majorana phase could appear at the level of oscillation probability~\cite{Dixit:2022izn}.
+Here, for the three-flavor case and taking matter effects into account, we show that the two Majorana phases could become observable and appear at the level of oscillation probabilities.
 The off-diagonal terms (amplitude and phase) in the decay matrix play a crucial role in arriving at the above conclusion.
 In the context of a long baseline neutrino experiment, we then analyse the impact of Majorana phases on the oscillation probabilities for different channels as well as on observables related to CP violation effects in neutrino oscillations.

 This article is organised as follows.
 The formalism to calculate approximate neutrino oscillation probabilities in presence of neutrino decay is laid down in Sec.~\ref{sec:formalism}.
 Our results are described in Sec.~\ref{sec:results}.
-We compare the accuracy of our approximate analytical expressions with respect to numerical result in Sec.~\ref{sec:Approx_prob}.
+We compare the accuracy of our approximate analytical expressions with respect to numerical results in Sec.~\ref{sec:Approx_prob}.
 In Sec.~\ref{sec:Majorana}, for the case of a long baseline experiment such as DUNE~\cite{Acciarri:2015uup, DUNE:2020ypp}, we show oscillation probabilities as a function of energy for the different cases (pure oscillation, oscillation with diagonal and general decay terms) considered in Sec.~\ref{sec:formalism}.
 In Sec.~\ref{sec:CPasym}, for the $\nu_{\mu}\to \nu_{e}$ channel, we explore the role of Majorana (and decay) phases on the CP asymmetry.
 Finally, the effect of Majorana (and decay) phases on the parameter degeneracies in neutrino oscillations is described in Sec.~\ref{sec:deg}.
 The concluding remarks are given in Sec.~\ref{sec:conclusion}.
-In Appendix~\ref{sec:app}, we briefly outline the Cayley-Hamilton formalism used for calculating the probabilities analytically.
+In Appendix~\ref{sec:appA}, we briefly outline the Cayley-Hamilton formalism used for calculating the probabilities analytically.
+In Appendix~\ref{sec:appB}, we have included event level results for a benchmark case.